DariyaDen/Source_anisotropy_study/README.md

 **master** – 🚧 Work-in-progress branch for theoretical efficiencies (not fully implemented yet).

+## ⚠️ Known Issue

+File: simu_eff.cpp

+Problem: 🖼️ Visualizations look incorrect (see the plots/ folder for examples).

+Cause: N_after unexpectedly becomes 0 in many cases.

+Suspected source: count_root_after function.

+Status: 🛠️ Debug logs are already in place to catch cases with strange GID, which should help identify the root cause.

 ### 1. Input Data Files

 - **`source_positions.txt.in`(exist in both branches)**